-Simple browser, scripted browser, and API monitors execute in the New Relic runtime environment that existed when the monitors were created, even when new runtimes are released.
+Simple browser, scripted browser, and API monitors execute in the runtime environment used when the monitors were created.
+Your monitors won't automatically convert to newer runtimes when those runtimes release.

 Read on to learn how to: